rust-lang/rust/doc/rust.md

 # Crates and source files

 Rust is a *compiled* language.
-Its semantics are divided along a *phase distinction* between compile-time and run-time.
+Its semantics obey a *phase distinction* between compile-time and run-time.
 Those semantic rules that have a *static interpretation* govern the success or failure of compilation.
+We refer to these rules as "static semantics".
+Semantic rules called "dynamic semantics" govern the behavior of programs at run-time.
-A program that fails to compile due to violation of a compile-time rule has no defined semantics at run-time; the compiler should halt with an error report, and produce no executable artifact.
+A program that fails to compile due to violation of a compile-time rule has no defined dynamic semantics; the compiler should halt with an error report, and produce no executable artifact.

 The compilation model centres on artifacts called _crates_.
-Each compilation is directed towards a single crate in source form, and if successful, produces a single crate in binary form: either an executable or a library.
+Each compilation processes a single crate in source form, and if successful, produces a single crate in binary form: either an executable or a library.

 A _crate_ is a unit of compilation and linking, as well as versioning, distribution and runtime loading.
 A crate contains a _tree_ of nested [module](#modules) scopes.
-The top level of this tree is a module that is anonymous -- from the point of view of paths within the module -- and any item within a crate has a canonical [module path](#paths) denoting its location within the crate's module tree.
+The top level of this tree is a module that is anonymous (from the point of view of paths within the module) and any item within a crate has a canonical [module path](#paths) denoting its location within the crate's module tree.

 Crates are provided to the Rust compiler through two kinds of file: